pingcap/docs/tidb-cloud/select-cluster-tier.md

 ---
-title: Select Your Cluster Option
+title: Select Your Cluster Tier
-summary: Learn how to select your cluster option on TiDB Cloud.
+summary: Learn how to select your cluster tier on TiDB Cloud.
 aliases: ['/tidbcloud/developer-tier-cluster']
 ---

-# Select Your Cluster Option
+# Select Your Cluster Tier

-The cluster option determines the throughput and performance of your cluster.
+The cluster tier determines the throughput and performance of your cluster.

-TiDB Cloud provides the following two options.
+TiDB Cloud provides the following two options of cluster tiers.
 Before creating a cluster, you need to consider which option suits your need better.

 - [TiDB Serverless](#tidb-serverless-beta)
 - [TiDB Dedicated](#tidb-dedicated)